robertsj/me701/pages/gui_3d_opengl_setup.md

     (Sadly, there are no `conda`-only environments that work)

     Now, try the `gui_3d_graphics/triangle/main.py` again.
 You should see a nice, purple and gray triangle.

+    Note, **do not run this from VS Code!
+You need to do it from the terminal!**

 4. Now, head to the `gui_3d_graphics/hello` folder and run `main.py`.
 You should see the `Qt` logo.